gboleda/gboleda.github.io/faq/impostor-syndrome.md

 You can try the following:

 - **Use a thermometer**.
-Very important: monitor your Impostor Syndrome over time: Is it "merely" unpleasant, or is it preventing you from doing your research or otherwise having a significant impact on your life?
+Very important: monitor your Impostor Syndrome over time.
+Is it "merely" unpleasant, or is it preventing you from doing your research or otherwise having a significant impact on your life?
 In many cases, but especially in severe ones, what I'd recommend is to...

 - **Consider therapy**.
 There are therapeutic interventions that can really help, and can have positive effects not only with respect to Impostor Syndrome but also with respect to other possible issues related to it, like low self-esteem.
 There are many kinds of therapies and techniques, and it may take a while to find what works for you, so be patient and don't give up at the first try.